nixworks/public/news/2008/06/9/README.md

 ##### Apple, Inc.
 ### [ Apple, Inc. introduces a new iPhone with 3G capabilities, a GPS, and new features.
 The device is called iPhone 3G. ](/news/2008/06/9/apple-inc-introduces-a-new-iphone-with-3g-capabilities-a-gps-and-new-features-the-device-is-called-iphone-3g.md)
-_Context: iPhone, GPS, Apple, Inc., 3G, iPhone 3G_
+_Context: 3G, Apple, Inc., iPhone 3G, iPhone, GPS_

 ##### IBM
 ### [ IBM and Los Alamos National Laboratory break processing speed barrier with the world's first petaflop computer, Roadrunner. ](/news/2008/06/9/ibm-and-los-alamos-national-laboratory-break-processing-speed-barrier-with-the-world-s-first-petaflop-computer-roadrunner.md)
-_Context: petaflop, IBM, Los Alamos National Laboratory, IBM Roadrunner_
+_Context: Los Alamos National Laboratory, petaflop, IBM Roadrunner, IBM_

 ##### Murder of Travis Alexander
 ### [ The body of businessman Travis Alexander is found in his home in Mesa, Arizona.
 It is believed he was murdered. ](/news/2008/06/9/the-body-of-businessman-travis-alexander-is-found-in-his-home-in-mesa-arizona-it-is-believed-he-was-murdered.md)
-_Context: Arizona, Murder of Travis Alexander, Mesa_
+_Context: Murder of Travis Alexander, Arizona, Mesa_

 ##### India
 ### [ India's prime minister Manmohan Singh calls for global nuclear disarmament asking world countries to create 'timebound framework' to rid the world of atomic weapons. ](/news/2008/06/9/india-s-prime-minister-manmohan-singh-calls-for-global-nuclear-disarmament-asking-world-countries-to-create-timebound-framework-to-rid-th.md)